ahmohbati/SecOn/FAQ.md

 You can lower the `DAYSTOKEEP` setting in `/etc/nsm/securityonion.conf`.<br>
 Also see `UNCAT_MAX`:<br>
 http://blog.securityonion.net/2015/01/new-version-of-sguil-db-purge-helps.html

-#### Why is my disk filling up? ####
-Sguil uses netsniff-ng to record full packet captures to disk.
-These pcaps are stored in `nsm/sensor_data/$HOSTNAME-$INTERFACE/dailylogs/`.  `/etc/cron.d/sensor-clean` is a cronjob that runs every minute that should delete old pcaps when the disk reaches your defined disk usage threshold (90% by default).
-It's important to properly size your disk storage so that you avoid filling the disk to 100% between purges.<br>

 ####What does it mean if I have a high number of `Sguil Uncategorized Events`?####